ITDependsQ42022/Hey-Blue/README.md

 - [Vision](Vision%20and%20Domain%20Model/Vision%20and%20Logical%20Architecture.jpg) is an abstract diagram illustrating the overall vision of Hey Blue!.
 - [Evolutionary Considerations](Vision%20and%20Domain%20Model/Evolutionary%20Considerations.md) takes note of potential directions of evolution of Hey Blue! regarding Usability and scope of positive interactions.
-- [Volummetric Analysis](Vision%20and%20Domain%20Model/Volumetric.md) has some napkin calculations feeding into throughput and scale requirements of Hey Blue!
+- [Volummetric Analysis](Vision%20and%20Domain%20Model/Volumetric.md) has some napkin calculations feeding into throughput, elasticity and scale requirements of Hey Blue!

 <a name="domain-analysis-map"></a>
 ### Domain Analysis Map
 This is a domain model that fed further into our analysis.
-We hae used different colors to denote areas of closer conceptual relation.
+We have used different colors to denote areas of closer conceptual relation.
 Note: The shapes don't necessarily imply services/actions and the lines don't necessarily imply dependencies/calls/messages/events.
-This ismeant to be a starting point for decomposition.
+This is meant to be a starting point for decomposition.
    - Interactions is larger, red and in the middle because it is the core of the system.
    - All Civilian/Officer core domain areas are orange.
    - All retail business areas are green.